-With the end of the school year quickly approaching, we know that you are making plans for summer vacation.
-We also know you are aware that, while the summer months are a wonderful opportunity for fun and relaxation, the break from the rigors of school can cause a lag in learning.
+With summer approaching, we know that students and families are ready for some downtime.
+While the summer months are a wonderful opportunity to relax and rejuvenate, the break from the rigors of school can cause a lag in learning.
 Research demonstrates that students must read at least three challenging books during the summer break simply to maintain fluency and comprehension skills; a minimum of five such books is necessary to improve on any reading weaknesses.
-In addition, our goal is to foster and encourage a lifelong habit of reading-for pleasure as well as knowledge-in our students.
+In addition, our goal is to foster and encourage a lifelong habit of reading - for pleasure as well as knowledge - in our students.